bytewvr/blog/_posts/2023-01-01-Memory layout in Python.md

   - memory layout
   - CPython
 ---
-I recently finished up a challenge from pwn.college where I needed to passed the address of a python bytestring (user space) to a linux kernel module.
-Gdb'ing the memory occupied by python for it's variables reminded me of a talk by [Brandon Rhodes - All Your Ducks In A Row: Data Structures in the Std Lib and Beyond - PyCon 2014](https://www.youtube.com/watch?v=fYlnfvKVDoM).
+I recently finished up a challenge from pwn.college where I needed to pass the address of a python bytestring (user space) to a Linux kernel module.
+Gdb'ing the memory occupied by python for its variables reminded me of a talk by [Brandon Rhodes - All Your Ducks In A Row: Data Structures in the Std Lib and Beyond - PyCon 2014](https://www.youtube.com/watch?v=fYlnfvKVDoM).
 In this post I investigate the memory layout of a few standard python objects such as `int`, `list` and `str` and the low-level structure array.
 <!--more-->
 # Exploring CPython's Memory Layout
 Everything is an object in python and all python objects have a type and reference count.
 Both type and reference count are specified in the PyObject_HEAD that is part of the structure describing any object in python.
 According to [Python Developer's Guide - Garbage Collector Design](https://devguide.python.org/internals/garbage-collector/) a regular python object is arranged in memory as